harrietrs/cross-gov-ai-testing-framework/framework.md

 - Coverage of Scenarios: - A qualitative or quantitative assessment of how well the data covers expected use cases.
 For example: a checklist of scenarios with data counts, ‘Contains data for all 10 regions of the UK, includes examples of all major categories of inquiries from last year’s records, synthetic data added for rare but critical scenario X’.
 This ensures that the model won’t be blindsided by a common scenario that was absent in training.

-- Data Lineage & Documentation: - Although not a metric per se, an output here is documentation, could be a Data Factsheet or datasheet for dataset, capturing where data came from, how it was processed, any assumptions or filtering applied, and any known limitations of the dataset.
+- Data Lineage & Documentation: - Although not a metric per se, an output here is documentation.
+It could be a Data Factsheet or datasheet for dataset, capturing where data came from, how it was processed, any assumptions or filtering applied, and any known limitations of the dataset.

 ### Model Development and Training